AronDK/MCP-Investment-Agent/README.md

 - [ ] Backtesting capabilities with historical data
 - [ ] Real-time portfolio rebalancing
 - [ ] Sentiment analysis integration

-## 📞 Support

-For questions, issues, or contributions, please open an issue on GitHub.

----

-*Built with ❤️ for the future of autonomous investing*